Thru-Echoes/PEARL1.0/raster_data_prep/README.md

 To use these data, I need to use `R` to convert the data to `GeoTIFF` first, and then use `gdal` for further preparation.

+## To Do

+-[x] check out how colors work :
+	To change the colors with rgb values, change the color list into rgb values with space inbetween the triplets (ex.
+'230 34 145')

+-[] find different colors to use for the maps

 ## 1 Installation

 ### 1.1 OS X